drwl/rails6-cbra/README.md

 More information: https://cbra.info/

 ## Notes
+### Page 50
+At the start of Chapter 3, the book says to regenerate the project from a script.
+There's considerable differences between this project and what gets generated due to using Rails 5 versus Rails 6.
+Notably:
+- Using Request specs and converting Controller specs over - Rails and RSpec team to move towards testing away implementation details in Controllers. https://rspec.info/blog/2016/07/rspec-3-5-has-been-released/#rails-support-for-rails-5
+- Dropping `rails-controller-testing` as a dependency - tl;dr it's provided as a way to support existing codebases with controller tests.
+It's not needed since we're using request specs. https://github.com/rspec/rspec-rails/issues/1393

 ### Page 39-40
 Author makes argument for locking down dependencies with specific versions.
 This is done to ensure there's no drift between what's tested and what's in production.